mlandis/phyddle/docs/source/index.rst

 .. note::

-	**This private beta version of phyddle is still under development.** It is generally tested and stable with respect to a few use standard cases.
-Much of the documentation and some key features are still missing.
-Most phyddle development occurs on a 16-core Intel Macbook Pro laptop and a 64-core Ubuntu server, so there are also unknown portability/scalability issues to correct.
-Any feedback is appreciated! michael.landis@wustl.edu
+	**This private beta version of phyddle is still under development.** Feedback is appreciated! michael.landis@wustl.edu

-**phyddle** is a pipeline-based toolkit for fiddling around with phylogenetic models and deep learning. phyddle can be installed as a Python package using pip and used for pipeline analyses using scripts provided through GitHub.
+**phyddle** is software for fiddling around with phylogenetic models and deep learning.
+As a command-line tool and/or as a Python package, phyddle is designed for simulation-based supervised learning to train neural networks for phylogenetic model estimation tasks.

 A standard phyddle analysis performs the following tasks for you: